 - Professional Installation: $2,000–$6,000+ depending on system size and labor

-The Vansmith offers high-quality solar panel kits and installations in every eco van conversion.
-We tailor each setup to your needs—keeping you powered wherever your trail leads.
+The Vansmith offers quality solar panel kits and installs in every eco van conversion.
+We tailor each setup to your needs—keeping you with power wherever your trail leads.

 Final Thoughts

-Installing solar panels on an RV is one of the smartest upgrades for off-grid adventure.
-Whether you’re charging RV batteries with solar for a weekend in Moab or powering an eco van conversion full-time, a well-designed system keeps your journey moving.
+Putting solar panels on an RV is one of the smartest upgrades for off-grid adventure.
+Whether you’re charging RV batteries with solar for a weekend in Moab or running an eco van conversion full-time, a well-planned system keeps your journey moving.

-At The Vansmith, we combine innovative design with unmatched craftsmanship—building every camper van with solar in mind.
-Our personalized service means you’ll get the right setup for your lifestyle, from a basic 200-watt kit to a full 1000 watt solar panel kit for RV living.
+At The Vansmith, we combine fresh design with top-notch craftsmanship—building every camper van with solar in mind.
+Our custom service means you’ll get the right setup for your lifestyle, from a basic 200-watt kit to a full 1000 watt solar panel kit for RV living.

 Looking for help designing a solar-ready van?
 Explore our eco van conversion options or contact our team today.